-We cannot predict the extent to which the economy of Chile will be affected by the political discussion regarding the new constitution, nor can we predict if government policies will have a negative impact on the Chilean economy.
+We cannot predict the extent to which the economy of Chile will be affected by the political discussion regarding the new constitution and the tax and pension system reform, nor can we predict if government policies will have a negative impact on the Chilean economy.
 Changes in government policies may include higher tax rates and other changes in laws and policies that could result in a less favorable environment for private businesses.
 Thus, the long-term effects of the new constitution are hard to predict, but could include slower economic growth and higher taxes, which could adversely affect our business, financial condition and results of operation.